EveryOneIsGross/defaultmodeAGENT/readme.md

     *   **Inverted Index with TF-IDF Weighting:** A simple inverted index provides fast memory retrieval.
 The *search* process incorporates an IDF (Inverse Document Frequency) weighting scheme, similar to TF-IDF, prioritizing memories with rarer, more distinctive terms.
 Memories are connected by shared, weighted terms.
     *   **Term Pruning:**  Overlapping terms between related memories are *removed* during reflection, forcing memories to become more strongly associated with their *unique* content.
 This drives specialization and reduces generic responses.
     *   **Hippocampal Formation (Embedding-Based Reranking):**  At inference time, candidate memories are reranked using an embedding model, surfacing the most contextually relevant memories.
 The selection bandwidth is tied to the amygdala response.
-    *   **Temporal Context Parsing:**  Natural time expressions are parsed and integrated into the agent's context.
+    *   **Temporal Context Parsing:**  Time expressions are parsed as naturual language (vs timestamps) and integrated into the agent's context.
     *   **Intelligence through Selective Attention:** The system focuses on relevant information rather than comprehensive knowledge.

 *   **Default Mode Network (DMN) Simulation:** A background process (`DMNProcessor`) mimics aspects of the brain's DMN: